-After about a month diaper consumption goes down to about 8 diapers per day.
+After the first month, diaper consumption goes down to about 8 diapers per day.
 You’ll need 8 diapers X 30 days X 2 babies = at least 480 diapers per month for a few more months.

 After three to six months, your babies should fall into a regular pattern with more predictable diaper usage.
-The blow outs and leaks of the newborn days are gone and you’ll see a pattern emerging.
-From 3 months to 1 year you should wean down to about 4-6 diapers per day per child.
+The blowouts and leaks of the newborn days are gone and you’ll see a pattern emerging.
+From 3 months to 1 year old, you should wean down to about 4-6 diapers per day per child.

-So based on averages (your twins’ usage will vary) you are looking at using about 2,000 diapers by the time your twins turn 6 months.
+Based on averages (your twins’ usage will vary), you are looking at using about 2,000 diapers by the time your twins turn 6 months.

 This means your twins could use close to 3,000 diapers in the year between ages one and two.
 (Makes you want to potty train early, doesn’t it?)